 A Life On The Edge (1999) by Jim Whittaker

-A memoir of a man with multiple outdoor accomplishments, including being the first American to summit Mt.
+Immerse yourself in this memoir of a man with multiple outdoor accomplishments, including the first American to summit Mt.
 Everest.

 Read More: Inspiring Good Read: A Life On The Edge